xcart/xcart-docs/_pages/kb_en/modules/product_tags.md

       ![tags-field.png]({{site.baseurl}}/attachments/ref_6nFoxYf1/tags-field.png)
    4. Click **'Update product'** to save the changes.

 If necessary, you can assign a product tag to more than one product at a time.
-For that you will need to use the **Bulk Editing** option.
+For that you will need to use the **Bulk Editing** option:

+   1. Go to the Products section (**Catalog** -> **Products**).
+   2. Find the products to which you need to assign product tags and select them for bulk editing.
+Click **Bulk edit selected** and choose the **'Categories and tags'** option.
    ![bulk-edit.png]({{site.baseurl}}/attachments/ref_6nFoxYf1/bulk-edit.png)

-  For this purpose check all the products you want to edit on the product search page in the Admin area (**Catalog** -> **Products** section), click the **'Bulk edit all'** button and choose the **'Categories and tags'** option.

-  You'll see a page, where you can change tags for all products in the list at once.
+   3. On the next page, specify the tags you require.
+They will be applied to all the selected products.

   ![editing.png]({{site.baseurl}}/attachments/ref_6nFoxYf1/editing.png)